Machine Learning: The Basics: Hard Clustering with kmeans

-While Algorithm \ref{alg:kmeansimpl} is guaranteed to terminate after a finite number of iterations, the delivered cluster assignments and cluster means might only be (approximations) of local minima of the clustering error \eqref{equ_def_emp_risk_kmeans} (see Figure \ref{fig_emp_risk_k_means}).
-In order to escape local minima, it is useful to run Algorithm \ref{alg:kmeansimpl} several times, using different initializations for the cluster means, and picking the cluster assignments $\{ y^{(\sampleidx)} \}_{\sampleidx=1}^{\samplesize}$ with smallest clustering error \eqref{equ_def_emp_risk_kmeans}.
+The tendency of Algorithm \ref{alg:kmeansimpl} to get trapped around a local minimum of \eqref{equ_def_clustering_error_means} depends on the initial choice for cluster means.
+It is therefore useful to repeat Algorithm \ref{alg:kmeansimpl} several times, with each repetition using a different initial choice for the cluster means.
+We then pick the cluster assignments $\{ \hat{\truelabel}^{(\sampleidx)} \}_{\sampleidx=1}^{\samplesize}$ obtained for the repetition that resulted in the smallest clustering error $\error^{(\nrcluster)}$ (see step \ref{equ_def_step_final_clustering_kmeans2}).

-Up till now, we have assumed the number $k$ of clusters to be given before hand.
-However, in some applications it is not clear what a good choice for $k$ can be.
-One approach to choosing the value of $k$ is if the clustering method acts as a sub-module within an overall supervised ML system, which allows to implement some sort of validation.
-We could then try out different values of the number $k$ and determine validation errors for each choice.
-Then, we pick the choice of $k$ which results in the smallest validation error.

-Another approach to choosing $k$ is the so-called ``elbow-method''.
-This approach amounts to running $k$-means Algorithm \ref{alg:kmeansimpl} for different values of $k$ resulting in the (approximate) optimum empirical error $\mathcal{E}^{(k)} = \emperror \big( \{\vm^{(c)}\}_{c=1}^{k},\{y^{(\sampleidx)}\}_{\sampleidx=1}^{\samplesize} \mid \dataset \big)$.
-We then plot the minimum empirical error $\mathcal{E}^{(k)}$ as a function of the number $k$ of clusters.
-This plot typically looks like Figure \ref{fig_ellbow}, i.e., a steep decrease for small values of $k$ and then flattening out for larger values of $k$.
-Finally, the choice of $k$ might be guided by some probabilistic model which penalizes larger values of $k$.